About School Committee Meetings

 - Speakers must begin their remarks by stating their name and affiliation.
 TV cameras will only record speakers who face the committee.

 BroadcastsSchool Committee meetings are broadcast live on Boston City Television through the Mayor's Office of Cable Communications.
-You can view the meetings live on Comcast Channel 24 and RCN Channel 13.
+You can view the meetings live on Comcast Channel 24, RCN Channel 13, and Fios Channel 1962.
 You can also watch the livestream of the meetings on the internet by clicking here.
 To watch previous meetings on-line in the School Committee archives or by visiting the Boston City Cable Office video library.

 - All attendees must be seated.
-No one will be admitted to the Winter Chambers once capacity is reached.
-(Official capacity, per Fire Marshall, is 180).
+No one will be admitted to the School Committee Chambers once capacity is reached.
+(Official capacity, per Fire Marshall, is 202 people).

 - Anyone who wishes to record or photograph the meeting must first notify the Chair, who will then inform the public (per Massachusetts Open Meeting Law, July 2010).
 Such audio or video recording may not interfere with the meeting.